Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: The simplified model in the framework of Einstein-Cartan gravity

+If the torsion mass ($M_{TS}$) is situated at the Planck scale, its interactions would be significantly suppressed, making it nearly undetectable in both current and future collider experiments.
+For torsion to have a meaningful impact on collider physics, its effective mass must be positioned at energy levels considerably lower than the Planck scale.
+Therefore, Einstein-Cartan gravity does not inherently necessitate a torsion field with a mass at the Planck scale.
+Although it is conceptually connected to the Planck scale, the effective scale of torsion is shaped by other elements within the theory, including its coupling to matter \cite{torsiomMass, R1}.
+In this model, there are several free parameters, including $M_{TS}$, the mass of the dark gauge boson ($M_{A^{\prime}}$), the mass of the dark matter ($M_{\chi}$), and the coupling constants ($\texttt{g}_{\eta}$ and $\texttt{g}_{D}$).
+These model parameters are listed in Table \ref{table:par}.

+In the context of the dynamic torsion field, the classical value of \(\texttt{g}_{\eta} = 1/8 = 0.125\) becomes unstable due to quantum corrections, resulting in fluctuations of \(\texttt{g}_{\eta}\) as the energy scale varies \cite{R1}.
+Consequently, we decided to explore several values of \(\texttt{g}_{\eta}\), in addition to the classical value of 0.125.
+Specifically, we included one higher value (0.2) and another lower (0.061 or 0.067).

+The chosen benchmark values for the coupling parameter \(\texttt{g}_{D}\) are set at 1, in line with the recommendations from the LHC Dark Matter Working Group \cite{DMrecommendations}.
+Additionally, a value of \(\texttt{g}_{D}\) = 1.2 is adopted based on the suggestions put forth by \cite{R1}.

+Since the torsion mass falls within the TeV-scale range, the \(A^{\prime}\) is produced with a significant boost, resulting in substantial missing energy (MET) from dark-sector fermions, while the standard model (SM) backgrounds remain low \cite{R1}.

-Since we are interested by studying the possible production of heavy neutral dark gauge boson at the LHC, with $M_{A^{\prime}} > 100$ GeV, we have fixed the mass of dark matter to be $M_{\chi} = 500$ GeV in order to satisfy the mass condition given in equation \ref{eua1}.
-In addition, a similar analysis \cite{R45055} has shown that, for axial-vector mediators, DM masses less than 300 GeV are excluded.
+We are currently investigating the potential production of a heavy neutral dark gauge boson ($A^{\prime}$) at the LHC, with a mass ($M_{A^{\prime}}$) that exceeds 100 GeV.
+The dark matter mass must be substantial according to the mass requirement specified in table \ref{table:par}.
+Previous searches conducted in \cite{indirect2, Nature-indirect} have indicated that there is a significant chance of detecting dark matter with masses between approximately 100 and 10000 GeV using various search techniques.
+As a result, we have designated the dark matter mass as $M_{\chi} = 500$ GeV.

-The typical signature of this process consists of a pair of opposite sign muons from the decay of A$^{\prime}$ plus a large missing transverse energy due to the stable dark matter $\chi$.
-Since the CMS detector has been optimized to this decay channel, which is a clean channel with respect to SM backgrounds.
-So that our studied events are with the following topology ($ \mu^{+}\mu^{-} + E^{miss}_{T}$).
+The typical signature of this process consists of a pair of opposite-sign muons from the decay of A$^{\prime}$ plus a large missing transverse energy due to the stable dark matter $\chi$.
+The events we have studied are in the following topology: $\mu^{+}\mu^{-} + E^{miss}_{T}$.
+This is a clean channel for Standard Model (SM) backgrounds due to the optimization of the CMS detector for this decay channel.
+Additionally, according to reference \cite{zprime}, the fake rate of the QCD background was much smaller in the dimuon channels compared to the dielectron channel.